rogsme/ute_homeassistant_integration/README.md

 # Contributing

 Contributions are welcome!
-If you find a bug or have a suggestion, please create an issue or submit Merge Request on [Gitlab](https://gitlab.com/rogs/ute).
+If you find a bug or have a suggestion, please create an issue or submit Pull Request on [Github](https://github.com/rogsme/homeassistant_ute).

 # License